esplito/coding-notes/epicreact/welcome-to-epic-react/recommended-process.md

 3. Then open the exercise on an isolated page, next to your editor.
 4. Switch the test from final to your exercise.
 5. Open up the exercise-file in VS Code.
-6. Have the devtools opened in your browser.
+6. Have the DevTools opened in your browser.
+7. Before you watch the solution, work through the exercise.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTk0MzkzNjNdfQ==
+eyJoaXN0b3J5IjpbMTYwMzcxMzY4XX0=
 -->